Clarkson-Applied-Data-Science/2024_IA651_Crow_Diallo/README.md

 In our case, the learning curve shows that as the number of training examples increases, the cross-validation score improves and stabilizes, while the training score slightly decreases but remains high.
 This behavior suggests that the model is not overfitting and benefits from more training data, indicating a good generalization capability.
 Overall, the learning curve analysis demonstrates that our SVC model with the specified parameters and pipeline is well-suited for the dataset, generalizing well to new data without significant overfitting, and could potentially benefit from additional training data to further enhance its performance.

 ### Model Comparison based on data
-After applying feature engineering and feature importance, it is evident that the model’s performance is slightly lower compared to the original dataset, with a best score of 56.13% and filtered data achieving a best score of 54.95%.
-However, this performance difference is not significant, suggesting that the need for more data still persists.
+After applying feature engineering and determining feature importance, we observed that the model’s performance was slightly lower compared to the original dataset, with a best score of 54.95% versus 56.13%.
+However, this performance difference is not significant, indicating that the need for more data persists.

 ### Model Limitations
-A significant limitation of this model is the small size of the dataset, which may also be synthesized.
-Acquiring additional data from a reliable source would improve the model’s performance and mitigate issues related to synthesized data.
+A significant limitation of this model is the small size of the dataset, which may also include synthesized data.
+Acquiring additional data from a reliable source would enhance the model’s performance and mitigate issues related to synthesized data.

 ### Sample Test
 We generated three rows of new test data.
 The predicted labels are summarized below.